 Your employer has acquired the data connection for you

 If your employer provides you with a data connection for work purposes, you do not have to pay tax on it regardless of whether the connection is in work use or private use.

 If you work remotely for part of the week, you can claim the expenses for commuting to work only for the days when you do go there.
 Check your pre-completed tax return to make sure that your commuting and travel expenses are in line with your actual expenses for last year.
 If any errors are found, make the necessary corrections.

 The personal liability threshold for commuting expenses is €750.
 The only situation where you should claim the expenses is if the sum total is higher than €750.
-Claim the costs according to the least expensive means of transportation.
-The monthly pass for public transportation may be the least expensive option even if you work from home a part of the week.
+Claim the expenses according to the least expensive means of transportation.
+The monthly pass for public transportation may be the least expensive option even if you work part of the week from home.

 How to report the deductions on your tax return